Skip to content

 Observability

-Serilog 4 structured logging + OpenTelemetry 1.15 traces, metrics, and logs over OTLP — with Mediator and EF Core instrumentation.
+Serilog structured logging + OpenTelemetry traces and metrics over OTLP — with Mediator, EF Core, Npgsql, Redis, and Hangfire instrumentation.

 views 0 Last updated

-Observability is on by default in fullstackhero.
-Every HTTP request is traced; every Mediator command is traced; every EF Core query is traced; every Hangfire job is traced.
-Structured logs flow through Serilog with HTTP-context enrichers, and metrics + logs cross the OTLP exporter to whatever collector you point it at (Aspire dashboard locally, Honeycomb / Datadog / Grafana Cloud / Tempo / Loki / etc. in prod).
+Observability is on by default in fullstackhero (EnableOpenTelemetry = true in FshPlatformOptions).
+Every HTTP request is traced; every Mediator command is traced; every EF Core / Npgsql query is traced; every Hangfire job is traced.
+Structured logs flow through Serilog with an HTTP-context enricher, and traces + metrics + logs cross the OTLP exporter to whatever collector you point it at (Aspire dashboard locally; Honeycomb / Datadog / Grafana / Tempo / Loki in prod).

 What gets observed without you doing anything